ad-freiburg/qlever/docs/quickstart.md

 The following instructions build an index from our Scientists Example Knowledge Base.

+**Note:** If you experience an error check the [troubleshooting](./troubleshooting.md) document for known issues such as problems with Docker on Mac.

 ## Download and build QLever using `docker`

     git clone --recursive https://github.com/ad-freiburg/QLever.git qlever